 The Foundations strongly encourage research that moves beyond traditional questions and approaches and significantly advances the current state of the art.

 This call for funding targets mainly the humanities, cultural and social sciences, but by no means excludes the involvement of other disciplines.
 Funding will be provided for small, but strongly interacting research consortia of up to five partners.
 Besides one partner working at an institution in Germany, Italy or Sweden the involvement of two partners based in Low and Middle Income Countries outside of Europe is generally required.
 Funding will be provided for up to four years and covers all direct project-related costs.
 Project consortia may apply for a maximum amount of EUR 1.5 million.

 Details of requirements as well as the application procedure can be found under Information for Applicants 116b (pdf).

 The funding initiative “Global Issues” was established in 2017 with the aim of promoting research focussing on the changes impacting society at the beginning of the 21st century (as framed by the SDGs).
-This is the second thematic call and a joint funding initiative of Compagnia di San Paolo (Italy), Riksbankens Jubileumsfond (Sweden), The Wallenberg Foundations (Sweden) and the Volkswagen Foundation (Germany).
-Further calls on other thematic areas – addressing a variety of disciplines – will follow.
+There are four thematic calls.
+This call is a joint funding initiative of Compagnia di San Paolo (Italy), Riksbankens Jubileumsfond (Sweden) and the Volkswagen Foundation (Germany).
+Information on the other thematic calls can be found here: